 Although shingle grit is not the most visible of gutter problems like bird nests, bee hives, or rats — grit is another common addition to homeowners’ gutters.
 A few grains of grit won’t cause too many gutter problems, but eventually the shingle grit will start to accumulate, especially getting mixed with fallen leaves and the aforementioned bird’s nests.
 Shingle grit will be much more of a problem with roofs that are either very new or old and worn out.
 When a new roof is installed, a lot of the asphalt will be loose.
 Because of that, the shingles will shed a lot of grit throughout the first five years.
 Then, when the roof gets older, the shingles themselves are worn out and begin to drop a lot more material into the gutters.

 Your best strategy for dealing with all of these insect pest control and gutter problems is to cover your gutters so they never get in there in the first place!
 The two primary responsibilities for a gutter protection system are to keep water flowing and to keep debris, insects, and pests out.
 Be wary of any product that allows the water to pass through a series of holes because if the debris is smaller than the holes themselves, those holes will ultimately clog.

 You’ll run into the same problem with surface tension (reverse curve) systems that have a single large channel in the front.
 Surface tension becomes particularly problematic when it comes to shingle grit because the material is so light that it will, along with the water runoff, track right back into the gutter.
-And unless your gutter protection system is completely sealed, like LeafFilter™, your gutters will still become home to all sorts of uninvited insects and pests, which leads to gutter problems!
+And unless your gutter protection system is completely sealed, like with LeafFilter™, your gutters will still become home to all sorts of uninvited insects and pests, which leads to gutter problems!